 How Faith Honors the Law

 After a man hears the conditions of acceptance with God and eternal life, and is made sensible of his inability to meet those conditions, the Word of God comes to him in the gospel.
-He hears that Christ stood in his place and kept the law of God for him.
+He hears that Christ stood in his place and kept the law of God perfectly for him.
 By dying on the cross, Christ satisfied all the law's demands.
-The Holy Spirit gives the sinner faith to accept the righteousness of Jesus.
-Standing now before the law which says, "I demand a life of perfect conformity to the commandments," the believing sinner cries in triumph, "Mine are Christ's living, doing, and speaking, His suffering and dying; mine as much as if I had lived, done, spoken, and suffered, and died as He did . . . " (Luther).4 The law is well pleased with Jesus' doing and dying, which the sinner brings in the hand of faith.
+The Holy Spirit calls the sinner to repentance towards and and faith in the Lord Jesus Christ to accept the righteousness of Jesus.
+Standing now before the law which says, "I demand a life of perfect conformity to the commandments," the believing repentant sinner cries in triumph, "Mine are Christ's living, doing, and speaking, His suffering and dying; mine as much as if I had lived, done, spoken, and suffered, and died as He did . . . " (Luther).4 The law is well pleased with Jesus' doing and dying, which the sinner brings in the hand of faith.
 Justice is fully satisfied, and God can truly say: "This man has fulfilled the law.
 He is justified."

 On the other hand, the law is dishonored by the man who presumes to bring to it his own life of obedience.
 The fact that he thinks the law will be satisfied with his "rotten stubble and straw" (Luther) shows what a low estimate he has of the holiness of God and what a high estimate he has of his own righteousness.
 Only in Jesus Christ is there an obedience with which the law is well pleased.
 Because faith brings only what Jesus has done, it is the highest honor that can be paid to the law (Rom.
 3:31).

-In this age of lawlessness, the church is often found aiding and abetting the spirit of permissiveness by preaching a doctrine of justification that does not take the law of God seriously.
+In this age of lawlessness, the church is often found aiding and abetting the spirit of permissiveness by preaching a doctrine of justification that does not take the law of God seriously and preach heartfelt repentance towards God.
 And it is certain that those who listen to a "gospel" that does not take the law seriously, will not be moved to take the law seriously themselves.

 cross of Christ is preached as it should be, it magnifies the gravity